 More importantly, no evidence supports the idea that people’s bodies are loaded with toxins that must be removed.

-Your body is perfectly capable of of neutralizing and removing toxins itself.
+Your body is perfectly capable of neutralizing and removing toxins itself.

-Bottom Line: There is no evidence that diatomaceous earth helps remove toxins from the digestive system.
+There is no evidence that diatomaceous earth helps remove toxins from your digestive system.

-To date, only one small human study has investigated diatomaceous earth as a dietary supplement.
+To date, only one small human study — which was conducted in 19 people with a history of high cholesterol — has investigated diatomaceous earth as a dietary supplement.

-The findings are interesting, but since the study didn't include a control group, it can not prove that diatomaceous earth was actually responsible for lowering cholesterol.
+However, since this trial didn’t include a control group, it cannot prove that diatomaceous earth was responsible for lowering cholesterol.

 The researchers concluded that a placebo-controlled study is required.